Baltimore Municipal Airport: Colonial-era

+20th century

 Construction of "Baltimore Municipal Airport" began in 1929 under authority and exertions of the municipal government of the City of Baltimore.
 The airport was planned as a replacement for the smaller Logan Field of the 1920s, which was next to the planned site of the new airport.
-It was built on an artificial peninsula built from dredged harbor silt alongside the old Colgate Creek on the "Patapsco Neck" peninsula (which ends and juts out into the Chesapeake Bay between the Patapsco River to the south and Back River (Maryland) in the north at Sparrows Point and North Point).
+It was built on an artificial peninsula built from dredged harbor silt alongside the old Colgate Creek on the "Patapsco Neck" peninsula, which ends and juts out into the Chesapeake Bay between the Patapsco River to the south and Back River in the north at Sparrows Point and North Point.
 Lower Colgate Creek flowed into the Patapsco River and is today the site of the Dundalk Marine Terminal facility of the Helen Delich Bentley Port of Baltimore.

 A seaplane facility was opened by Pan American Airlines in 1932, and by 1937 Imperial Airlines began operation out of the airport (seaplane use subsequently declined, and by the end of the 1940s the seaplane facilities had fallen into disuse).
 Various airlines and "Pan Am" seaplanes (known as "Clippers") used the facility until World War II.
 Problems with the harbor silt led to lengthy delays and the facilities for land-based aircraft weren't ready for use until 1941.

 Civil traffic was suspended in 1942, when the United States Army Air Corps took over the airfield.
 The Army Air Corps used "Baltimore Army Airfield" as a I Fighter Command training airfield.
 Units assigned to the airfield were the 324th Fighter Group (6 July-28 October 1942); 353rd Fighter Group (26 October 1942 – 27 May 1943), and the 358th Fighter Group (28 April-28 May 1943).
 Beginning in 1943, it was transferred to the Air Technical Service Command as a repair and maintenance sub-depot for the Middletown Air Depot, located near Harrisburg, Pennsylvania.

-British Prime Minister Winston Churchill departed from "Baltimore Municipal Airport" on a 1942 British Overseas Airways Company (BOAC) flight (today it is "British Airways") after visiting President Franklin D. Roosevelt in what was at first, a secret trip to the White House in Washington, D.C. during the Christmas season for Allied consultations shortly after America entered the War following the Japanese sneak bombing raid at Pearl Harbor, in Hawaii on Sunday, December 7, 1941, and later in the Philippines at other American air and naval bases.
-The Prime Minister later met with reporters and addressed an unprecedented joint session of the United States Congress at The Capitol.
+In 1942, British Prime Minister Winston Churchill departed from Baltimore Municipal Airport on a British Overseas Airways Company (BOAC) flight, which is today British Airways", after visiting President Franklin D. Roosevelt in what was at first, a secret trip to the White House in Washington, D.C. during the Christmas season for Allied consultations shortly after the U.S. entered World War II after the Imperial Japanese Navy Air Service launched a surprise Attack on Pearl Harbor in Pearl Harbor, Hawaii, on December 7, 1941, and later on other U.S. air and naval bases in the Philippines.
+Churchill later met with reporters, and addressed an unprecedented joint session of the United States Congress at the U.S. Capitol.
 BOAC continued to use Harbor Field as its main U.S. Operating Base during the war.
 BOAC "flying boat" service to Baltimore Municipal Airport ended in 1948.